strapi/documentation/docs/user-docs/latest/settings/audit-logs.md

 # Audit Logs <GoldBadge withLinkIcon link="https://strapi.io/pricing-self-hosted" />

-The **Audit Logs** section provides a <!--searchable and filterable--> display of all activities performed by users of the Strapi application.
+The **Audit Logs** section provides a searchable and filterable display of all activities performed by users of the Strapi application.

 Audit logs are only accessible to users with the **Super Admin** role by default.
 They are available in the **Administration Panel** section of the [**Settings**](./managing-global-settings.md) panel.